joolstorrentecalo/gitlab-foss/doc/subscriptions/quarterly_reconciliation.md

 GitLab reviews your seat usage and sends you an invoice for any overages.
 This review occurs either quarterly (quarterly reconciliation process) or annually (annual true-up process).

-To prevent overages, you can [turn on restricted access](../administration/settings/sign_up_restrictions.md#turn-on-restricted-access).
-This setting restricts groups from adding new billable users when there are no seats left in the subscription.

 ## Quarterly reconciliation versus annual true-ups

 With **quarterly reconciliation**, you are billed per quarter on a prorated basis for the remaining portion of the subscription term.